Explore UCD

 Click on the 'Apply to UCD' button and create a new account.
 Once your account is created, select 'Course Finder' and search for and select 'Global Public Health and Sports Studies Summer School' (CT60).
 Please ensure you complete all of the required information.
 Offers will be made on a rolling basis and applications will close when the course reaches capacity.

-Further details are available in our Summer School brochure and in the webinar recording below.
+Further details are available in the webinar recording below.

 UCD School of Public Health, Physiotherapy and Sports Science